Like many, I decide to make my own icecream because I want to enjoy frozen dessert that has less sugar.

-- Stir the corn starch mixture in the wine mixture, stir constantly.
-The liquid should thickened to a gravy consistency.
+- Stir the cornstarch mixture into the wine mixture, stir constantly.
+The liquid should thicken to a gravy consistency.
 If it is a little bit thin, turn on the heat again for 10-20 seconds.
 Make sure to stir constantly and not to overheat or lumps may form.

 - The mixture is thick enough if it can coat the back of a spoon.